Rules last updated: March 22 2020

 Due to the nature of records and record attempts, it may be necessary to change or update rules.
 In order to preserve the integrity of the records and record attempts, the WUCA reserves the right to define the “intent of the rules” or to append or modify these rules at any time.

-You should read the contents here carefully.
+You should read the content here carefully.
 You will be required to use the forms provided and follow the rules and procedures described.

 The ride will become a WUCA record only after a full evaluation and certification by the WUCA Records Chair.
 Please allow several weeks to pass before the record is certified.
 A plaque commemorating the record will be mailed at the end of the calendar year in which the record was set.